crcx/retro12/literate/Nga.md

 **FETCH** takes an address and returns the value stored there.

 This doubles as a means of introspection into the VM state.
 Negative addresses correspond to VM queries:

 | Address | Returns             |
 | ------- | ------------------- |
 | -1      | Data stack depth    |
 | -2      | Address stack depth |
 | -3      | Maximum Image Size  |

+An implementation may use negative values below -100 for implementation specific inquiries.

 ````
 void inst_fetch() {